insideclojure/insideclojure.github.io/_posts/2015-01-02-sequences.md

 - `seq?` - checks whether an instance implements ISeq
 - `sequential?` - checks whether an instance implements Sequential

-There is no `seqable?` predicate, although that might be useful to add (would just check instanceof Seqable).
+*Update:* There is no `seqable?` predicate, although that might be useful to add.
+Such a function [already exists](https://github.com/clojure/core.incubator/blob/master/src/main/clojure/clojure/core/incubator.clj#L83) in clojure.core.incubator and it's implementation demonstrates that there are a number of cases that `seq` can also handle: existing seqs, nil, Iterable, arrays, Strings, and java.util.Map instances.

 ## Reference